Best Software

 Underestimating implementation time

-Enterprise CLMs like Ironclad, Leah, and Agiloft take months to deploy.
+Enterprise CLMs like Ironclad, Leah, and Agiloft are configuration projects, not switch-ons, and none of them publishes an implementation timeline.
 Template migration, workflow configuration, integration setup, user training, and parallel testing all take longer than vendors suggest.
-Build a realistic timeline with buffer.
+Ask for a scoped schedule in writing and build a realistic timeline with buffer.
 For pricing context, see the CLM pricing guide.

 Do in-house legal teams need a CLM if they already have DocuSign?